iamMichaelSmith/Youtube-MP3-Converter/README.md

 1. Navigate to http://localhost:3001 in your browser
 2. Enter a YouTube URL
 3. Click "Fetch Info" to retrieve the video details
-4. Select your format (MP3 or WAV)
-5. Click "Convert" to download the audio
+4. Click "Convert" to download the MP3 file

 ## Technical Details